 Donation drives are another terrific way to get your children involved in our work.
 Check out our list of goods we need and encourage your children to plan their own donation drive!
 Also, teach your children about family homelessness with our Homelessness Fact Sheet for Children.

 Are there opportunities to volunteer on the weekends or as a one-time or occasional volunteer?

 Increasingly, we have volunteer opportunities for those individuals and groups who wish to give back but can’t make a long-term, weekly commitment.
-If you can offer something well above and beyond what our general Playtime volunteers can offer such as monthly in-site yoga, dance lessons or music therapy, we would love to discuss further.
-Special visitors in the past have included puppeteers, firefighters, dental professionals, step dance instructors and an astronaut!
+If you have something special to offer the children and families we serve – such as monthly in-site yoga, dance lessons or music therapy – we would love to discuss further.
+Visitors in the past have included puppeteers, firefighters, dental professionals, step dance instructors and an astronaut!
 To learn about current volunteer opportunities, please share your interest and availability with us here.

-Otherwise, please consider helping Playtime Project and the families we serve by committing 6 months or more as a volunteer, hosting a drive or fundraiser, donating goods, or contributing monetarily to HCPP.
+Otherwise, please consider helping Playtime Project and the families we serve by committing 6 months or more as a volunteer, hosting a drive or fundraiser, donating goods, or contributing monetarily to Playtime.

 Fact – The National Center on Family Homelessness